GerritForge/docker-gatling/README.md

 `docker run -it --rm gerritforge/gatling`

-Mount configuration and simulation files from the host machine and run Gatling in interactive mode.
+Mount configuration and simulation files from the host machine and run Gatling.

 ```
 docker run -it --rm -v /home/core/gatling/conf:/opt/gatling/conf \